cerner/fhir.cerner.com/content/dstu2/Authorization.md

 * profile

 ### Requesting an authorization code ###
-Cerner currently supports the SMART launch workflow from within an EHR, such as Cerner Millennium's PowerChart.
+Cerner currently supports the [SMART][5] launch workflow from within an EHR, such as Cerner Millennium's PowerChart.
 This allows for current context information (patient info, encounter info, user info, etc.) to be provided to the client application upon launching.
-Below is a flowchart of the EHR SMART launch workflow.
+Below is a flowchart of the EHR-initiated [SMART][5] launch workflow.

 ![alt text](http://www.websequencediagrams.com/cgi-bin/cdraw?lz=dGl0bGUgRUhSIEFwcCBMYXVuY2ggRmxvdwoKTm90ZSAgbGVmdCBvZiBFSFI6IFVzZXIgbAAgBWVzIGFwcApFSFItPj5BcHA6IFJlZGlyZWN0IHRvIGFwcDoAIgYAQQZyaWdoAEIFACMHcXVlc3QgYXV0aG9yaXphdGlvbgpBcHAtPj4AYwUAPwxlaHI6ACEIZQCBARRPbiBhcHByb3ZhbABzHHIAgRgHX3VyaT9jb2RlPTEyMyYuLi4AcwYAgVsFUE9TVCAvdG9rZW4AGgkAggIGAIF6DUNyZWF0ZSAAIwU6XG4ge1xuYWNjZXNzXwA2BT1zZWNyZXQtAEMFLXh5eiZcbnBhdGllbnQ9NDU2JlxuZXhwaXJlc19pbjogMzYwMFxuLi4uXG59Cn0AgksGAIJLBVsATgYAYQYgcmVzcG9uc2VdAIMSBwCCRA5BACUGAF8HIGRhdGFcbnZpYSBGSElSIEFQSQCBWgtHRVQgL2ZoaXIvUACBDwYvNDU2XG5BAIMBDDogQmVhcmVyIACBOxAAg2wFAIEaB3tyZXNvdXJjZVR5cGU6ICIASAciLCAiYmlydGhEYXRlIjogLi4ufQo&s=default "SMART launch diagram")

-Once a launch context is received by your client application from the SMART launch server, it must be sent to the authorization server so that an authorization code may be requested.
-To request an authorization code, to turn in for an access code, you will need to issue a **GET** request to the authorization server's authorize endpoint.
+Once a launch context is received by your client application from the EHR, it must be sent to the authorization server so that an authorization code may be requested.
+To request an authorization code, to turn in for an access code, you will need to issue a **GET** request to the authorization server's authorize endpoint, which is provided by the [SMART][5] metadata doc.
 At this point the authorization server will redirect the user to authenticate if they are not already authenticated.
 Your client application should use the system's browser for performing this exchange rather than an embedded browser.
 Using embedded browsers prevents single sign-on and authentication may fail for certain organizations who implement third party authentication systems.

-The authorize endpoints are tenant specific, which means your client application will need to know the specific tenant ID of the tenants whose data your client application is going to request access to as well as the following **required** query parameters.
+The **GET** request will **require** the following query parameters.

 * response_type
 * client_id
 * launch
-* scope - Note: launch **must** be one of the scopes if using a launch context
+* scope - Note: launch **must** be one of the scopes if using a [SMART][5] launch context

-It is also recommended that your client application provides the following query parameters.
+It is also **recommended** that your client application provides the following query parameters.

-* state - to prevent cross-site requst forgery [4] attacks
+* state - to prevent [cross-site request forgery attacks][2]
-* redirect_uri - note: The redirect_uri ***must*** match what was originally registered
+* redirect_uri - note: The redirect_uri **must** match what was originally registered

 ```
 https://authorization.stagingcerner.com/oauth2/{TENANT_ID}/authorize?response_type=code&client_id={YOUR_CLIENT_ID}&state=12345&redirect_uri=https%3A%2F%2Ftest.com%2Fcb
 ```

-If the user does not currently have an active session [4], the Authorization Server will redirect the user to the identity provider for the tenant in order to authenticate.
+If the user does not currently have an active session, the Authorization Server will redirect the user to the identity provider for the client organization in order to authenticate.

 If successful, the authorization server will redirect the user-agent back to your client applications redirect_uri with a **code** query paramter.
-This is the authorization code that will be exchanged for an access token.
+This is the authorization code that can be exchanged for an access token.

 ```
 https://test.com/cb?code=1234-567890ab-cdef
 ```

 ### Requesting an access token ###
-Once an authorization code has been acquired, a back-channel POST to the authorization server's token endpoint can be made to request an access token.
-Following the OAuth 2.0 [1] spec, the authorization server accepts a content type of **application/x-www-form-urlencoded** POST from your client application with the following information.
+Once an authorization code has been acquired, a back-channel **POST** to the authorization server's token endpoint can be made to request an access token.
+Following the [OAuth 2.0][1] spec, the authorization server accepts a content type of **application/x-www-form-urlencoded** from your client application with the following information.

 * grant_type
 * code